RAGabriel/STM32_Course/README.md

   - Configured TIMER7 (basic timer) in counter mode UP with a refresh rate of 1 milisecond.
 When timer overflow toggle the state of PB3(Built-in LED).
 - M10A02: Output Compare
   - Configured TIMER15 (general purpose) in output compare mode setting channel 1 (PA2) and channel 2 (PA3) as output pins and toggling the states with a phase shift of 180 degrees.
+- M10A03: Input Capture
+  - Configured TIMER2 (general purpose) in input capture mode setting the channel 1 (PA0) as input pin and rising mode.
+Getting two values from Counter Period register and subtracting, after this dividing 2,000,000 (counting frequency) by the result of subtraction to find the frequency of input signal.